usnistgov/FederalProfile-8259A/_Nontechnical/maintenance.md

 ## Policies and procedures maintaining records for nonlocal IoT device maintenance and diagnostic activities.

 Policies and procedures provide the details necessary to implement management and operational controls for maintaining records for nonlocal IoT device maintenance and diagnostic activities.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**